-Confidence in Christ (1 John 2:28-3:10) By Kyle Pope
+Confidence in Christ

+By Kyle Pope

-Are we confidence in the face of uncertainty?
-The Bible has much to say about confidence, but does it match what the religious world teachers about confidence?
+A prominent theme in religious teaching is confidence.
+In an uncertain world religious teachers offer their listeners confidence.
+What does the future hold?
+Will God shield us from hardship?
+Are we confident in our salvation?
+How may we be certain in the face of uncertainty?
+The Bible has much to say about confidence, but does it match what the religious world teaches on the subject?

 John's first epistle is an affirmation of confidence.
 John writes, "And now, little children, abide in Him, that when He appears, we may have confidence and not be ashamed before Him at His coming" (1 John 2:28, NKJV).
 One day Christ will appear when He comes again for judgment.
 The Hebrew writer, after speaking of the inevitability that all must "die once, but after this the judgment" (Heb.
 9:27) promises, "To those who eagerly wait for Him He will appear a second time, apart from sin, for salvation" (Heb.
 9:28b).
-John is talking about

-Jesus' appearing for judgment.
+John is talking about Jesus appearing for judgment.
 He promises a way we need not "be ashamed before Him" but confident.
 How?
 Three words: "abide in Him."
 John devotes the words that follow this promise to an explanation of what this means.

 Part of what it means to "abide in Him" means acting like Jesus.
-Since "He is righteous" the one who is truly "born of Him" is one who "practices righteousness" (1 John
+Since "He is righteous" the one who is truly "born of Him" is one who "practices righteousness" (1 John 2:29).

-2:29).
 Here is where the world's view of confidence misses it.
 The world says even if we sin, even if we don't do right, even if we don't live like Christ in God's grace we may be confident.
-Clearly "all have sinned and fall short of the glory of God" (Rom.
+Clearly, "all have sinned and fall short of the glory of God" (Rom.
 3:23), and victory over sin rests in Christ's sacrifice on our behalf, not any good deeds we can do.
-John explains, "He was manifested to take away our sins, and in Him there is no sin" (1 John 3:5).
+John explains that, "He was manifested to take away our sins, and in Him there is no sin" (1 John 3:5).
 But John offers no confidence to the soul who continues in sin.
-Instead, "Whoever abides in Him does not sin" (1 John 3:7a).
+Instead, he writes, "Whoever abides in Him does not sin" (1 John 3:7a).
 In fact, "Whoever sins has neither seen Him nor known Him" (1 John 3:7b).

 To some this doesn't seem like much of a reason for confidence!
 Is John teaching that we can only have confidence if we are flawless?
 No!
 At the beginning of this chapter John explained, "My little children, these things I write to you, so that you may not sin.
 And if anyone sins, we have an Advocate with the Father, Jesus Christ the righteous" (1 John 2:1).
 John acknowledges that Christians may sin, but he is urging them to live in such a way that they "may not sin."
 When the Christian sins John teaches, "If we confess our sins, He is faithful and just to forgive us our sins" (1 John 1:9).